WPCloudDeploy Documentation

 You can allow other users to setup alert profiles on the front-end.

-First you have to create a new WP page with the wpcd_user_notifications_form shortcode.
+First you have to create a new WP page with the wpcd_user_notifications_form shortcode (if it does not already exist).

-Then your users can navigate to the page to setup their own alerts.
+Then you can add the page to a menu or a link so that your users can navigate to the page to setup their own alerts.

 The short-code will render a page that looks like this: